testsmith-io/api-spector/docs/compare/postman.md

 ## Where API Spector fits

+- **Author faster.** An introspection-driven GraphQL query builder, a SOAP WSDL loader that fills in the envelope, and Vault / AWS / Azure / 1Password secret references, all built in - no plugins.
 - **Your data stays local.** No forced sign-in, no collections living in someone else's cloud.
 Good for regulated environments and anyone uneasy about API keys syncing off-machine.